 Optometrist Assistant Courses and Classes Overview

 Although optometrist assistants are not required to complete a training program, many optometrist's and ophthalmologist's offices will look favorably upon those who do.
 Many community colleges and vocational schools provide programs in optometric assisting, most requiring between 6 months and 2 years to complete.
-Below is an overview of courses offered in these programs.
+These programs may lead to a diploma, certificate or an associate's degree.
+Students usually participate in a clinical experience at an optometrist's office, and the program may prepare them for certification as a Certified Ophthalmic Assistant (COA).

 Ophthalmic Testing Course